Hausdorff dimension of frequency sets in beta-expansions: Proof of Theorem

 where $h_{top}(S_{\beta,\cF},\sigma)$ is the topological entropy of $S_{\beta,\cF}$ in the dynamical system $(S_\beta,d_\beta,\sigma)$.
 (See \cite{B73} for the definition of the \textit{topological entropy} for non-compact sets.) \end{lemma}

-For $\beta>1$ and $0\le a\le 1$, let
+For $\beta>1$ and $a\in[0,1]$, let

 In Definition \ref{psDef} (2), let $\cF$ be the singleton $\{(\mathbbm{1}_{[0]},a,a)\}$, where the characteristic function $\mathbbm{1}_{[0]}:S_\beta\to\R$ is continuous.
-(Here we note that another characteristic function $\mathbbm{1}_{[0,\frac{1}{\beta})}:[0,1]\to\R$ is not continuous, which means that some other similar variation formulas corresponding to dynamical systems in [0,1] can not be applied directly in our case.)
+(Here we note that another characteristic function $\mathbbm{1}_{[0,\frac{1}{\beta}]}:[0,1]\to\R$ is not continuous, which means that some other similar variational formulae corresponding to dynamical systems on [0,1] can not be applied directly in our case.)
 We get the following lemma as a special case of the above one.